-&lt;sup>3 The use of this control group of high-income industrial economies with alternative monetary frameworks in place reflects our objective pursued below to link adoption of IT with structural features, observed in the world sample of 18 industrial and higher middle-income countries.
-By defining a control group of high-performing economies with similar features to those that have adopted IT makes it statistically more difficult to identify significant determinants of IT choice than what would have been the case of we had chosen a control group including developing-country non-ITers.
+4 The use of this control group of high-income industrial economies with alternative monetary frameworks in place reflects our objective to link adoption of inflation targeting with structural features, observed in the world sample of 18 industrial and higher middle-income countries.
+By defining a control group of high-performing economies with similar features to those that have adopted inflation targeting makes it statistically more difficult to identify significant determinants of the choice of inflation targeting than if we had chosen a control group including developing-country non-inflation targeters.